Texte plus gros Texte plus petit

 • PUERTO RICO.
 Two particularities worth mentioning : For one, the Spiritual Adviser is the same one since the foundation in 1961, and it is none other than Father Jaime Capo, brother of Father Juan Capo, pioneer of the CM; and then it is, without a doubt, the diocese in the world which gives the most Cursillos, that is one every two weeks, year long.

-• BRAZIL, with its 224 Diocesan Secretariats, is among the countries where the CM is the most widely spread.
+• Founded in 1962, the Cursillo Movement in BRAZIL is among the countries where it has the most widely spread.
+It has 224 Diocesan Secretariats.
 In recent years, much emphasis has been given in Brazil on the postcursillo to ensure that the CM is in communion with active and effective pastoral guidance of the Church.

-• The first Cursillo was held in ARGENTINA in 1962.
-Since then, more than 4,000 other weekends have been given, and the CM is now active in 56 of its 62 dioceses.
+• After a first Cursillo in 1958 which was short-lived, the first official Cursillo in ARGENTINA was held in 1962. (see MCC de Argentina - historia) Since then, more than 4,000 other weekends have been given, and the CM is now active in 56 of its 62 dioceses.
 Cursillistas from Quilmes, B.A., have put on Editorial DeColores, a website worthy of mention.
 It makes a significant contribution in the current debate on the history and the foundational charism of the Cursillo Movement.

 • The most recent Latin American country to implement the CM is CUBA.
 The foundation took place in March 1998.
 A Jesuit priest, Father Augustine Toranzo, Cursillo spiritual leader to Panama, was assigned to the Diocese of Cienfuegos in Cuba.
 The CM was introduced with the blessing of the Bishop, Monsignor Emilio Aranguren, and the help of fellow cursillistas from Panama.
 Since 1998, more than 50 cursillo weekends have been given.